 Even industries that one wouldn’t think of as competitive can be very difficult to rank for if there’s a lot of companies offering the same services in the same area.

 Some keywords, products, or industries are more competitive at certain times of the year, like holidays.

-    Because they have a large amount of pages and, therefore, a large amount of keywords to rank for, complex websites are typically competitive, and require investing large amounts of work and resources to get the desired results.
+Because they have a large number of pages and, therefore, a large number of keywords to rank for, complex websites are typically competitive, and require investing large amounts of work and resources to get the desired results.
 Some examples of complex websites include: